-The e-Crime & Cybersecurity Congress in Abu Dhabi will look at how cybersecurity needs to change to reflect real-world business conditions.
+The e-Crime & Cybersecurity Congress Nordics will look at how CISOs are responding to this fast-evolving digital landscape.

 Join our real-life case studies and in-depth technical sessions from the security and privacy teams at some of the world's most admired brands.